BBC New Year's Eve specials: 2000: 2000 Today

 For 1999–2000, the BBC broadcast 2000 Today, a telecast covering global New Year's Eve festivities marking the arrival of the year 2000.
 The telecast was produced as part of a global consortium led by the BBC and WGBH, and was designated as one of five projects undertaken by the broadcaster to mark the arrival of the 21st century.
 The special would feature coverage of the opening of the Millennium Dome, and London's New Year's fireworks show on the South Bank.
+The special was slated to feature guest appearances by Kofi Annan, Stephen Hawking, Barry Humphries (as Dame Edna, covering the Times Square ball drop in New York City), Kiri Te Kanawa, Sophia Loren, Nelson Mandela, Cliff Richard, and Tina Turner among others, as well as the special National Lottery "Big Draw 2000" drawings.

-Alongside the television broadcast, BBC Radio 1 aired One World, an international electronic music event featuring DJ sets by Carl Cox (who would begin the event from Australia during a special Radio 1 Breakfast, and then be the final performer in Honolulu, Hawaii on the morning of 1 January, UK time), Dance Anthems host Dave Pearce (who would host a show from Glasgow for the countdown to midnight UK time), Pete Tong, Paul Oakenfold, and Fatboy Slim among others.
-Emma B and Scott Mills hosted the main block of the event, Millennium Dance Party, which ran through the evening of 31 December to the following morning.
+Alongside the television broadcast, BBC Radio 1 aired One World, an international electronic music event featuring DJ sets by Carl Cox (who would open the event from Australia during a special Radio 1 Breakfast, and then be the final performer in Honolulu, Hawaii), Dance Anthems host Dave Pearce (who would perform from Glasgow for the countdown to midnight in the UK), Pete Tong, Paul Oakenfold, and Fatboy Slim among others.
+Emma B and Scott Mills hosted the main programme of the event, Millennium Dance Party, which ran through the evening of 31 December to the following morning.
+BBC Two provided a retrospective-themed "Nineties Night".

+The BBC returned to invariant specials for a period afterward, such as Jonathan Ross's It's Your New Year's Eve Party, and a networked broadcast of BBC Scotland's Hogmanay Live for 2003.

 2004–2013: New Year Live

+For 2004, London revived its New Year's Eve fireworks as an annual event.
+BBC One returned to a live London-based special for 2004, known as New Year Live, to cover its revived fireworks event.

 The programme initially covered the New Year's Eve fireworks in London in 2004.
 In 2005, the format changed to include commentary from celebrity guests.
 The format changed further in 2006, to include live performances from music artists and the programme was extended to air for between 60 and 90 minutes.
 This format remained until 2009.

 From 2009 until 2013, the programme returned to its original format of one presenter interviewing the general public on the streets of London, leading into the New Year Fireworks.